Tombombleron/PA-VBA/README.md

 Throughout the month I'm sporadically emailed notifications of people who are leaving the business, it is a hassle to find all these emails at the end of the month and manually enter each employee into a spreadsheet to forward on to bossman.

 This procedure, when the rule fires, automatically adds the email subject (including the employee name) to a workbook, and either creates a new sheet for a new month, or adds the strings to the sheet for the existing month.

+## SQL

+These contain a selection of queries (MS Access SQL syntax) which I created in the Access database.